Intrinsic mirrors for minimal adjoint orbits and categories of singularities: The Landau--Ginzburg model

-The Orlov category of $\mathrm{LG}^\vee\!(n+1)= (Z,W)$ is the sum of the categories of singularities of the fibres over zero and infinity, which are disjoint subvarieties of $Z$.
-The singular fibres were calculated in subsections \ref{fibre0} and \ref{fibreinf}, their singularities categories are generated by $\mathcal F(z_0)$ and $\mathcal F(z_1), \dots, \mathcal F(z_n)$ respectively.
-To express the morphisms, we set some notation.
+The Orlov category of $\LG^\vee\!(n+1)= ({\mathcal Z}_{n,+1}W)$ is by definition the sum of the categories of singularities of the fibres over zero and infinity, which are disjoint subvarieties of ${\mathcal Z}_{n+1}$.
+The singular fibres were calculated in subsections \ref{fibre0} and \ref{fibreinf}.
+Their singularities categories are generated by $\mathcal F(z_0)$ and $\mathcal F(z_1), \dots, \mathcal F(z_n)$ respectively.
+To express the morphisms, we first set some notation.

 For calculations corresponding to the fibre at infinity we set the polynomial ring $R = \mathbb C[z_1, \dots, z_n]$ with ideal $I = (z_1 \dots z_n) \subset R$ and quotient ring $S \ce R/I$.
 We consider modules $J_i$ over $S$ which correspond to the sheaves $\mathcal F(z_i)$ with $i=1, \dots n$.
 Hence, we set $S$-ideals